I wrote the following lightly edited article for VisionAware.org. (B&VI stands for blind & visually impaired).

 As blind and visually impaired people, we face our share of barriers.
 We are not what’s happened to us, and we have the power of choice.
 Thankfully, we can choose how to move forward with our lives and allow fashion trends to play a role.

-Tri collage of “yours truly” posing in front of my counter with my white cane wearing a black off the shoulder choker top, white jeans, black suede chunky high heels and silver jewelry.
+Tri collage of Stephanae posing in front of her counter with her white cane wearing a black off the shoulder choker top, white jeans, black suede chunky high heels and silver jewelry.